 The plants prepare for winter when they will live off the food they stored during summer.
 Plants use this time to recycle nutrients from the foliage and deposit hard-to-eliminate waste products inside the leaves before they are finally shed.

-Do not underestimate the role trees and shrubs play in a garden.
-There is a wealth of possibilities for including a mix of evergreens and deciduous options, with flowers, foliage colours, berries and bark highlights for autumn.
+Do not underestimate the role trees and shrubs play in an autumn garden.
+There is a wealth of possibilities for including a mix of evergreens and deciduous options, with flowers, foliage colours, berries and bark highlights for autumn colour.

 Combine the right planting with essential maintenance tasks - find out how to keep your autumn garden looking its best.